aleksandregvrm/aleksandregvrm/README.md

 - ⭐ 3+ years into software development

-- 🖥️ Including various fields in Backend,Frontend and Devops
+- 🖥️ Including various fields in Software Engineering

 - 👨‍💻 All of my projects are available at [https://github.com/aleksandregvrm](https://github.com/aleksandregvrm)